Support Us Button Widget

 Historic snow in Austin

-This sounds like a lot — and it is — but it’s nowhere near record snowfall in Texas’ other major cities:
+Our heaviest snow on record at 11 inches sounds like a lot — and it is — but it’s nowhere near record snowfalls in Texas’ other major cities:

 Let’s not forget the largest snowfall in Texas history.
-In 1929, a smashing 26 inches fell on Hillsboro, just short of two hours’ drive north of Austin.
+In 1929, a smashing 26 inches fell on Hillsboro, just short of a two-hour drive north of Austin.

 Looking forward